Jump Ahead To:

 Okay, so we know Ohio is a stunning state aesthetically and offers plenty of fun to be had, but is it realistic economically?
 What’s the cost of living in Ohio?
 How’s the job market?
 These are all questions we explore below.

-Ohio’s economy has heavily been focused on manufacturing.
-In fact, it’s manufacturing sector alone employs over 700,000 people.
-With that said, it’s currently experiencing an exciting transition as young creatives, entrepreneurs and tech-savvy college grads are moving into the workforce.
+Ohio’s economy has long been focused on manufacturing.
+In fact, it offers more careers in manufacturing than every state, behind two, bringing in 680,000+ jobs for prospective employees.
+With that said, it’s currently experiencing an exciting transition as young creatives, entrepreneurs, and tech-savvy college grads are moving into the workforce.

 We’d argue that this might be Ohio’s greatest strength.
 It’s one inexpensive state to live in.
-Ohio’s largest cities like Cincinnati, Columbus and Cleveland are far more affordable than other Midwestern cities like Chicago.
-You can find a nice apartment in all of the cities we listed above for under $1,000 no problem.
-Something we can’t say about many places.
+Ohio’s largest cities (Cincinnati, Columbus, and Cleveland) are far more affordable than other Midwestern cities like Chicago.
+You can find a nice apartment in all of the cities we listed above for under $1,500, no problem–something we can’t say about many places.

-If you’re sold on moving to Ohio then we recommend you make a jump to this article where we highlight the best places to live in the state.
-We highlight Cincinnati, Cleveland, and Columbus and delve deep into why each of these cities are just so wonderful.
+If you’re sold on moving to Ohio then we recommend you make a jump to this article where we highlight the best places to live in Ohio.
+We also have moving guides to Cincinnati, Cleveland, and Columbus and delve deep into why each of these cities are just so wonderful.
 But, we’ll give you a concise synopsis here, too.

 Columbus is a hidden gem in the Midwest.
 It is home to the Buckeyes, which sports an undergrad of 66,000 students that attend the university, giving the place a lovely energetic youthfulness.
 Of all the Ohio cities, it is by far the most creative, ranking behind only New York City and Los Angeles as the city with the most fashion designers in the United States.
 Not to mention, with the average rent for an apartment in Columbus being $1,074 and the average salary in the city sitting right around $51,000, it’s very doable too.